sepi4/myCeloJs/README.md

 <!-- # COH2 LAGGER BUG VERSION
-Use <a id="raw-url" href="https://github.com/sepi4/myCeloJs/raw/ladderBug/sepi-celo%20Setup%20666.666.666.exe" > THIS </a> version untill relic haven't fixed ladder bugs.  -->
+Use <a id="raw-url" href="https://github.com/sepi4/myCeloJs/raw/ladderBug/sepi-celo%20Setup%20666.666.666.exe" > THIS </a> version until relic haven't fixed ladder bugs.  -->

 - [About](#about)
 - [Install and setup](#install)